 The City Grips and the Bare Knuckle Grips are the same as the Sew-on Bar Wraps except these grips use the thickest leather in the collection.
 They are designed for short handlebars (city grips, mountain bike grips) with no curves.
 The leather is approximately 2.5mm thick, and they are designed to fit a 7/8″ bar perfectly with nothing underneath, so they do not readily accommodate additional padding, without stretching the leather edges so that they won’t touch (see Sew-on Bar Wraps above).

 Do you need padding and cushioning on your handlebars?
-For more discussion on the topic, see our other post, FAQ: A word about padding or cushioning handlebar wraps for wrist and finger pain.
+For more discussion on the topic, read our other post, A word about padding or cushioning handlebar wraps for wrist and finger pain.

 For more answers to Frequently Asked Questions about our Leather Bar Wraps, check out our handlebar wraps FAQ page.